8 Medical Appointments to Make During Lockdown—and 2 that Can Wait

 If you had to postpone your regular dental cleaning and you have no pressing concerns, it’s OK to wait it out, says Saul Pressner, MD, a dentist in New York City.
 “I recommend focusing at first on necessary treatments,” he says.
 “I believe patients are interested more in health and proper function presently, and postponing discretionary and cosmetic procedures, until they feel more comfortable that things have stabilized with the pandemic.”

 You may be on the clock, Dr. Wexler warns.
 “We don’t know what the fall season is going to look like and if Covid-19 does have a secondary peak, it will occur during flu and strep season.”
 Those sicknesses could add complicating factors to anything you may need, so it’s best to get those basic things done now.
+Read more on how Covid-19 is affecting dental health.

 Try telemedicine for yearly well-visits